andfanilo/lyon2/docs/mlops.md

 !!! danger "Challenge"
     - In a folder with some Python notebooks you copied from some other projects you want to use, run the following command: `docker run -v $PWD:/tmp/working -w=/tmp/working --rm -it -p 8888:8888 kaggle/python jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --NotebookApp.token="" --notebook-dir=/tmp/working`.
         - This is the notebook that is used by Kaggle notebooks, with all the necessary Data Science packages to work on your projects!
+But it is very big, it might takes several minutes to download.
         - Carefully read each part of the command and prepare to be able to explain each part to me.
         - The only flag you currently don't know is `-v`.
 It mounts one of your local folders to a folder inside the running container, so that you can see your local Jupyter notebooks from inside the containers.
 You can edit a file in the Jupyter notebook and see the changes locally (though I don't recommend doing it like this because of line separator risks).